pan258/pcs-utd-workshop/03-Assignment-1-2.md

     ![alt text](/resources/pcs-iam-screen-3.png)

-4. Review the Actions and Last Access to observe the various write permissions attached and the last usage time
+4. Change View Mode: Table and Review the Actions and Last Access to observe the various write permissions attached and the last usage time

     ![alt text](/resources/pcs-iam-screen-4.png)